natalieweesh/tabata/README.md

 You can customize your workout length, work time, and rest time, and muscle groups to focus on!

 Come have some fun!

+## to run the app locally

+yarn start

+## to deploy the app

+first merge your commit to master

+then run `yarn build` to build the code to deploy

+then switch to branch `gh-pages`

+then move everything from the `build` folder into the root and replace everything there (make sure to delete the old precache-manifest.js file and keep the new one)

+then push your commit to `gh-pages` to deploy and switch back to `master` branch to edit code again